Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: The collapsed oscillations

-The main objective of the present section is to prove that these schematic estimates are satisfied indeed.
-In view of the logarithmic divergence of $Y_0(z)$ for $z\ll 1$, the precise value of the coefficient $C_Y(\ep)$ will be crucial in the geometry of the later regions where $r\ll \ep$ (see Section \ref{sec:protokasner}).
+The main objective of Section~\ref{sec:oscillations} is to prove these schematic estimates.
+In view of the logarithmic growth of $Y_0(z)$ for $z\ll 1$, the precise value of the coefficient $C_Y(\ep)$ will be crucial in the geometry of the later regions where $r\ll \ep$ (see Section \ref{sec:protokasner}).

-Once the scalar fields asymptotics are understood, we also account for the scalar field \emph{backreaction} onto both the Maxwell field and the geometry.
-In this region, the backreaction on the spacetime geometry is minimal, however the backreaction on the Maxwell field has a rather curious effect: through the oscillatory region the charge $Q(s)$ will decrease in absolute value from a neighborhood of $\mathbf{e}$ to a neighborhood of $Q_{\infty}$, where $Q_{\infty}(M, \mathbf{e}, \Lambda)$ depends on the black hole parameters and lies strictly between $\frac{\mathbf{e}}{2}$ and $\mathbf{e}$, see (\ref{eq:qinfty}) and Lemma \ref{lem:jo_charge_retention}. $Q_{\infty}$ being bounded away from $0$ is causing the \emph{charge retention} in Theorem~\ref{thm.intro}, see Section~\ref{osc.intro}.
+Once the scalar field asymptotics are understood, we also account for the scalar field \emph{backreaction} onto both the Maxwell field and the geometry.
+In this region, the backreaction on the spacetime geometry is minimal; however the backreaction on the Maxwell field has a rather curious effect.
+That is, within the oscillatory region, the charge $Q(s)$ will decrease in absolute value from (approximately) $\mathbf{e}$ to (approximately) $Q_{\infty}$, where $Q_{\infty}(M, \mathbf{e}, \Lambda)$ depends on the black hole parameters and lies strictly between $\frac{\mathbf{e}}{2}$ and $\mathbf{e}$, see (\ref{eq:qinfty}) and Lemma \ref{lem:jo_charge_retention}. $Q_{\infty}$ being bounded away from $0$ is causing the \emph{charge retention} in Theorem~\ref{thm.intro}, see Section~\ref{osc.intro}.